TableMind: An Autonomous Programmatic Agent for Tool-Augmented Table Reasoning: Experiments

 \subsection{Case Studies}

 We present a detailed case study in Figure~\ref{fig:case} that reveals the inner workings of TableMind on a representative WikiTQ problem.
-This process clearly demonstrates the model's advanced reasoning capabilities, centered on its distinctive plan-action-reflect cycle, which sets it apart from more basic, linear approaches.
 The model begins by formulating a simple initial plan, successfully extracting two time strings from the table.
 Crucially, instead of proceeding with a naïve computation that would yield an incorrect result, the model enters a reflection state.
 In this stage, it identifies that a simple subtraction is infeasible because the time data is stored as textual strings rather than numerical values.
-This self-reflection prevents premature errors and guides the model toward a more robust solution strategy.
 Armed with this insight, the model devises a refined plan: it first converts the textual strings into a proper time format suitable for arithmetic operations, and then computes the precise difference.
-To implement this plan, the model generates executable code using Python's datetime module.
+To implement this plan, the model generates executable code using python's datetime module.
 The code runs flawlessly, producing the correct numerical output of 192 seconds.
 Finally, the model synthesizes this raw numerical result into a well-formatted answer, ready to be returned.
 This example vividly illustrates that TableMind is capable of decomposing complex queries, reflecting on intermediate steps, self-correcting its reasoning strategy, and strategically leveraging external tools to solve table-based problems.
-This case epitomizes the powerful synergy of self-reflection, precise tool invocation, and proactive error correction, which is fundamental to the model's advanced reasoning capabilities.